Cookies

 Pyor runs on the minimum data possible.
 On the website that means:

-• Cookieless analytics, only with consent.
+- Analytics, only with consent.
 If — and only if — you opt in, we collect aggregate, privacy-friendly metrics about which pages are useful.
-It sets no tracking cookies and builds no per-visitor profile.
+We build no advertising profile.
+PostHog is cookieless; Google Analytics sets first-party cookies (see the table below).

 3. Categories we use